AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

 product-previous: workfront-fusion
 product-area: workfront-integrations;setup
 navigation-topic: connections-annd-webhooks
-title: Connect Adobe Workfront Fusion to Google Services using a custom OAuth client
+title: Connect [!DNL Adobe Workfront Fusion] to [!DNL Google Services] using a custom OAuth client
-description: You can use Adobe Workfront Fusion to connect to Google Services using a custom OAuth client.
-This procedure requires an existing Google account.
+description: You can use [!DNL Adobe Workfront Fusion] to connect to [!DNL Google Services] using a custom OAuth client.
+This procedure requires an existing [!DNL Google] account.
 author: Becky
 feature: Workfront Fusion
 exl-id: 5efc0001-a8cd-4ffc-b074-3536f095727b
 ---
-# Connect Adobe Workfront Fusion to Google Services using a custom OAuth client
+# Connect [!DNL Adobe Workfront Fusion] to [!DNL Google Services] using a custom OAuth client

 ## Access requirements